History of the Long Island Rail Road: Gateway to Boston, 1832–1840s

 After one or more trial runs in February 1836, the Brooklyn and Jamaica opened its full line, roughly along the present Atlantic Avenue from South Ferry to 151st Street in Jamaica, on April 18, 1836.
 The B&J never operated its own trains, since that same day it was leased to the LIRR for $33,300 a year, a rather high amount for the time based on expected heavy traffic to Boston.
 Even before the B&J opened, the LIRR began planning a branch to the Grand Street Ferry in Williamsburg, leaving the B&J at Bedford, to avoid congestion in Brooklyn.
 The LIRR started to build the B&J's continuation beyond Jamaica immediately upon completion of the Brooklyn-Jamaica line, opening to Hicksville on March 1, 1837.

 Hicksville remained the terminal for the next four years due to the financial panic of 1837.
 The entire line was a single track, but the roadbed was graded for two tracks with a width of 28 feet.
 According to a February 24, 1837 announcement, a station called Westbury Hempstead was added.
 By June, the station was renamed Carle Place.
 At this location, passengers for Westbury and Hempstead would transfer to stagecoaches.
 As early as March 1837 a stop at the Union Course Race Track is listed, and as late as June 1837 the station is listed on timetables as Wyckoff's Lane.
 The September 8, 1837 timetable shows Pennsylvania Avenue and Connecticut Avenue (later Woodhaven Boulevard) as stations instead of Union Course.
 Because steam trains were not allowed in the City of Brooklyn, from 1836 to 1839, trains were pulled by horses between Brooklyn and Bedford.
 Also along the way to Hicksville, a station was added at Willow Tree.

-On May 16, 1836, supplement to the charter authorized a branch to Hempstead, and surveying was done for the branch in 1838.
+On May 16, 1836, a supplement to the charter authorized a branch to Hempstead, and surveying was done for the branch in 1838.
 The short Hempstead Branch, running south from the Main Line at Mineola, opened in July 1839 from Hempstead Branch station (later Mineola) down Main Street, terminating between Fulton Street and Centre Street.
 The branch was served using a small dummy train, shuttling passengers on the branch.
 The LIRR slowly extended east, reaching Farmingdale on October 18, 1841, and reaching Deer Park in 1842, which was the stopping place for the shore villages of Huntington and Babylon, even though they were miles away.